Introduction

 - Donate or Sell Usable Parts

-- If your grill is functional, consider donating it to a local charity or selling it online.
+- If your grill is still functional, consider donating it to a local charity or selling it online.

 - Check Local Regulations